App Maker CLI

 $ app-maker project reset ios

-Note: For the time being, this feature can only be used on the iOS platform.
+This feature can only be used on the iOS platform.

 plugin add <name>